codeclimate/codeclimate-rubocop/config/contents/style/redundant_exception.md

 This cop checks for RuntimeError as the argument of raise/fail.

-Currently it checks for code like this:
+It checks for code like this:

 ### Example:
+    # Bad
     raise RuntimeError, 'message'

+    # Bad
+    raise RuntimeError.new('message')

+    # Good
+    raise 'message'